27 April 2010

 added to a 50 g/L kaolin slurry, described above, at 0.01 mg/L,

-of the combined extracts, between 2 ppm and 5 ppm, precipitate
+concentrations of the combined extracts, between 2 ppm and 5

-20 minutes to precipitate the slurry 10 cm, approximately
+combined extract required 20 minutes to precipitate the slurry

-precipitating the slurry at the same rate as the control.
+10 cm, approximately precipitating the slurry at the same rate

 Flocculation studies were conducted using the standard jar test,

-into the jars of the jar test apparatus, then stirring at 100 rpm
+poured into the jars of the jar test apparatus, then stirring at

-was started and different quantities of the flocculent solutions
+100 rpm was started and different quantities of the flocculent

-were added to each jar always leaving one without flocculent added
+solutions were added to each jar always leaving one without

-sulfate, as shown in FIG. 7.
-Higher concentrations of aluminum
+characteristics of aluminum sulfate, as shown in FIG. 7.
+Higher

 The capacity of the gelling mucilage extract to reduce arsenic